brainhack-school2020/abide-fmri/README.md

 ![Cover-Image](graphics/cover-image.png)

-Repository for the Brainhack School 2020 team working with resting state fMRI data from the ABIDE dataset to train machine learning models.
+This repository contains contributions from the ABIDE team made during The BrainHack School 2020.
+This project uses resting state fMRI data from the ABIDE dataset to train machine learning models and is licensed under a Creative Commons Zero v1.0 Universal license.

 ## Project Definition